Pareto and CMMS: Towards an evolution of maintenance analysis

 Example: Cause of engine overheating

-Although this might seem simple, there are unfortunately several indispensable variables which differ from maintenance classes compared to the on-the-ground reality: the quality of entered data in the CMMS software, data extraction and data analysis.
+Although this might seem simple, there are unfortunately several indispensable variables which differ from maintenance classes compared to the on-the-ground reality: the quality of entered data in the maintenance management software, data extraction and data analysis.

 Issues linked to actual CMMS solutions

-The quality of the data entered by maintenance technicians in CMMS software is one of the main issues for maintenance services.
-As a matter of fact, the lack of user-friendliness in maintenance software, the outdated design and interface, the multitude of fields to be filled and the fact that CMMS software are so difficult to use make of data entry a real obstacle course for the assigned technician.
+The quality of the data entered by maintenance technicians in maintenance management software is one of the main issues for maintenance services.
+As a matter of fact, the lack of user-friendliness in maintenance software, the outdated design and interface, the multitude of fields to be filled and the fact that maintenance management software are so difficult to use make of data entry a real obstacle course for the assigned technician.

 A poor data entry can result from a bad communication between technicians.
 If no data or tangible benefit is observed, then this work will be vain, and the data value loss significant.

-Mobility Work CMMS is an affordable and efficient solution
+Mobility Work is an affordable and efficient solution

 The analytic tool available in the mobile CMMS Mobility Work helps you to analyze your maintenance data